aws-samples/amazon-eks-security-immersion-day/content/introduction/index.en.md

 For best results, the participants should have familiarity with the AWS console as well as some proficiency with command-line tooling.

-Background in EKS, Kubernetes, Docker, and container workflows are highly recommended as prerequisites.
+Background in Amazon EKS, Kubernetes, Docker, and container workflows are highly recommended as prerequisites.

 #### Duration